 Dissertation title: Fathers & Sons?
 Uncovering Cross-Generational Relations in the Russian Art World, 1880-1923

-Isabel specialises in Russian realist and modernist painting from 1850 to 1920, with a particular focus on the art of the Peredvizhniki (Wanderers) and two of the group's most exceptional members - Ilya Repin and Vasily Surikov.
-Her doctoral research reassesses the relationship between artistic generations in late imperial Russia, reflecting on personal and professional exchange between older proponents of realist painting and youthful members of Russia’s celebrated avant-garde.
+Isabel specialises in Russian realist and modernist painting from 1850 to 1920, with a particular focus on the art of the Peredvizhniki (Wanderers) and two of the group's most prominent members - Ilya Repin and Vasily Surikov.
+Her doctoral research reassesses the relationship between artistic generations in late imperial Russia, reflecting on personal and professional exchange between older proponents of realist painting and youthful members of Russia’s celebrated avant-garde, including groups such as Mir iskusstva, the Union of Russian Artists and the Futurists.